Novia-RDI-Seafaring/mcp-fmi/README.md

 # MCP - Functional Mockup Units
 This package integrates FMU simulation models as tools for LLM-based agents through the MCP.
 This is an unofficial MCP-integration of the [FMPy](https://fmpy.readthedocs.io/en/latest/) package.

-[The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open standard for integrating large language model (LLM) applications with external data sources and tools.
-It provides a standardized way to supply LLMs with the context they need for advanced reasoning and interaction.
+[The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol that standardizes how applications can provide context to Large Language Models (LLMs).
+MCP helps when integrating data and tools to LLM-based agents.

-[The Functional Mockup Interface (FMI)](https://fmi-standard.org/) is a widely adopted standard for exchanging and co-simulating dynamic models across simulation platforms. **A Functional Mockup Unit (FMU)** is a file containing a simulation model that adheres to the FMI standard.
+[The Functional Mockup Interface (FMI)](https://fmi-standard.org/) is a free standard that defines a container and interface to exchange dynamic simulation models across simulation platforms.
+A **Functional Mockup Unit (FMU)** is a file containing a simulation model that adheres to the FMI standard.

-## Features
+## MCP-FMU Features
-- **Instantiate simulations** from chat interfaces.
+- **Manage simulations** from chat interfaces.
-- **Simulation models as tools** for AI agents.
+- **Use simulation models as tools** for LLM-based agents.
-- **Generate input signals from natural language** -**Visualize simulation results** as itnerractive artifacts in Claude Desktop or in browser.
+- **Generate input signals** for simulations from natural language.
+- **Visualize simulation results** in browser.

 ## Implemented tools
 List of implemented tools: